 One of the highlights of studying through Central College Abroad in Leiden is the number of cultural activities and excursions that are included as part of your program fee.
 Many of these excursions, facilitated by the resident director speak to the cultural learning and understanding you’ll gain in your courses.
 Recent excursions include:

 - Three days in Belgium visiting Brussels and Brugge

 - A day trip to Apeldoorn to see the royal palace of Het Loo and the Park Hoge Veluwe, a nature reserve with an art museum and famous sculpture garden

 - A visit to the Dutch cities of Amsterdam and Rotterdam

-- A trip to The Hague—the seat of Dutch government, a host to the United Nations and the center for the International Court of Justice
+- A trip to The Hague—the seat of Dutch government, a host to the United Nations and the center for the International Courts of Justice and Arbitration

 Program excursions and cultural activities include transportation, entry fees to museums and local attractions.
 Weekend excursions also include lodging and breakfast.